CodecoolKrakow20161/preparations-to-2-tw-in-python-koszany/README.md

-# Preparations-for-the-2-teamwork-week-in-python
-Preparations for the 2 teamwork week in python
+# Preparations to 2 TW in Python